ray-project/ray/doc/source/ray-tracing.rst

 Tracing
 =======
-To help debug and monitor Ray applications, we have built in tracing into Ray libraries.
+To help debug and monitor Ray applications, Ray integrates with OpenTelemetry to make it easy to export traces to external tracing stacks such as Jaeger.

 .. note::